Waffle Iron Brownies

 Total Time 20 minutes

-Waffle Iron Brownies are made with the perfect chocolatey, gooey brownie batter baked into a waffle shape and perfect to top off with whipped cream!
+Waffle Iron Brownies are made with classic, chocolatey, gooey brownie batter, perfect to top off with vanilla ice cream!
+Try them today!

 This Brownie Waffles recipe is an unexpected take on classic Fudgy Brownies.
 Instead of baking them as usual in a pan, the batter is baked quickly in a waffle iron.
 It makes a fun twist on a classic Dessert or a decadent Breakfast for a special occasion.

-Once it’s finished you’ll have one of those foods that straddle the space between a breakfast and a dessert.
+Waffle Iron Brownies is one of those recipes that straddle the space between a breakfast and a dessert.
 We first made this treat for a fun family dessert.
 However, since then we’ve had it requested for one of our kid’s birthday breakfasts, and it made such a fun brunch dish.
 No matter when you serve them, these waffle brownies are sure to bring a smile to everyone’s face!

-Waffle Iron Brownies are made with the perfect chocolatey, gooey brownie batter baked into a waffle shape and perfect to top off with whipped cream!
+Waffle Iron Brownies are made with classic, chocolatey, gooey brownie batter, perfect to top off with vanilla ice cream!
+Try them today!

 Yield 12 Servings